GlorifiedHam/Projekt_klientprogrammering/README.md

 3. Now we can look what it contains using "dir" for windows or "ls" for mac.

-#Getting the updated version of the respository and to be able to update it.
+# Getting the updated version of the respository and to be able to update it.
+Open the Terminal
 These commands will only work when we are in the github repository

 4. "Git status" will show what is diffrent from your computer and github